lyynxxx/stakingnode/README.md

 Most of the clients are supporting Prometheus and have a Grafana dashboard.
 Setting up a monitoring stack is essential (on a different host)!

-NetData(https://www.netdata.cloud/) is also a good option or if system metrics are not so important for you, Beaconcha.in(https://mainnet.beaconcha.in) can monitor the performance of your validator and can send mail alerts if you misses blocks.
+NetData(https://www.netdata.cloud/) is also a good option or if full system metrics are not so important for you, the fee plan of Beaconcha.in(https://mainnet.beaconcha.in) can monitor the performance of your validator and can send mail alerts if you misses blocks.

 # Some other stuff
 I plan to do the system setup and most of the task automated/scripted.
 This way I can reproduce all steps in the same way and the new node will be the same as the previous one.